howerj/cdb/readme.md

 	git clone https://github.com/howerj/cdb cdb
 	cd cdb

-Type 'make' to build the *cdb* executable and library.
+Type `make` to build the *cdb* executable and library.

-Type 'make test' to build and run the *cdb* internal tests.
-The script called 't', written in [sh][], does more testing, and tests that the user interface is working correctly. 'make dist' is used to create a compressed tar file for distribution. 'make install' can be used to install the binaries, however the default installation directory (which can be set with the 'DESTDIR' makefile variable) installs to a directory called 'install' within the repository - it will not actually install anything.
-Changing 'DESTDIR' to '/usr' should install everything properly. [pandoc][] is required to build the manual page for installation, which is generated from this [markdown][] file.
+Type `make test` to build and run the *cdb* internal tests.
+The script called `t`, written in [sh][], does more testing, and tests that the user interface is working correctly. `make dist` is used to create a compressed tar file for distribution. `make install` can be used to install the binaries, however the default installation directory (which can be set with the `DESTDIR` makefile variable) installs to a directory called `install` within the repository - it will not actually install anything.
+Changing `DESTDIR` to `/usr` should install everything properly. [pandoc][] is required to build the manual page for installation, which is generated from this [markdown][] file.